 Since its founding in 1958, ACA families have played an active role in the school community.
 ACA parents share the responsibilities of meeting the school’s educational goals and ensuring a soundly governed and financially healthy institution.
 ACA relies on the support and involvement of its entire community – including current and past parents, grandparents, board members, alumni, faculty, and staff.
 Through volunteer opportunities, special events, and fundraising efforts, the school provides a variety of ways to become involved.
 “Each, according to ability.”

-- FULL CIRCLE ANNUAL FUND Ongoing – Supports the operation every year and adds to it
+- ANNUAL FUND Ongoing – Supports the operation every year and adds to it

-- CAPITAL FUND COMPLETION Ongoing – Provides for our construction and plant development
+- CAPITAL CAMPAIGN FUND Ongoing – Provides for our construction and plant development

 - ENDOWMENT Ongoing - Invested reserves, also called Endowment, help fund the costs of school programs an ongoing, permanent way